phihungtf/teamBaDao_Lab1/docs/report.md

 In our case, the location of our Java installation is `/usr/lib/jvm/java-11-openjdk-amd64`.
 This is the value we need to set for the `JAVA_HOME` environment variable.

-We also need the `HADOOP_HOME` variable to point to the Hadoop installation directory, which is `~/hadoop-3.3.4`, the `PATH` variable to include the `bin` and `sbin` directories of our Hadoop installation, and other Hadop-related environment variables.
+We also need the `HADOOP_HOME` variable to point to the Hadoop installation directory, which is `~/hadoop-3.3.4`, the `PATH` variable to include the `bin` and `sbin` directories of our Hadoop installation, and other Hadoop-related environment variables.

 To set these variables, we need to edit the `.bashrc` file.
 The `.bashrc` file is a shell script that is executed every time you open a new terminal.
 We can use this file to set environment variables that will be available in all terminals.